ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 1. Create a trigger by going to the **CORE Content** tab, scroll down to **Gameplay Objects** and drag a "**Trigger**" into the world.
     <image />

 2. In the hierarchy, select it and press <kbd>F</kbd>, this will find the trigger in our viewer.
-If you can’t see the trigger, press <kbd>V</kbd> to enable Gizmo visibility.
+If you can't see the trigger, press <kbd>V</kbd> to enable Gizmo visibility.

     !!! info
         Gizmos are outlines that are displayed over objects that are otherwise hard to see, such as triggers, decals, and lights.